-- The fourth/outside field must be in a discipline other than History. - Students are expected to familiarize themselves with the scholarship and methodologies of that discipline and attain detailed knowledge of at least one of its specialized areas. - Students must take at least one graduate level course for a letter grade in that department (with a four- or three-unit value). - At the qualifying examinations, one faculty member from the outside field will examine students in their fourth/outside field.
-This faculty member is formally designated as the Academic Senate Representative of the examination committee.
+- The fourth/outside field must be in a discipline other than History. - Students are expected to familiarize themselves with the scholarship and methodologies of that discipline and attain detailed knowledge of at least one of its specialized areas. - Students must take at least one graduate level course for a letter grade in that department (with a four- or three-unit value). - One faculty member from the outside field will examine you in the doctoral oral qualifying examination. - This faculty member is formally designated as the Academic Senate Representative of the examination committee.